athenahealth/aone-fhir-subscriptions/README.md

 ### 3.3 - Creating a Subscription

-You will need to create a separate Subscription per topic.
+You will need to create a separate Subscription per topic and per practice.
 To subscribe to a topic, you can call the `POST /Subscription` endpoint.
 This endpoint requires the `system/Subscription.write` scope.

 Request:
 ```